Sabri Kaliç

-Sabri Kaliç (May 19, 1966 in Izmir, Turkey – September 23, 2012 in Izmir) is a Turkish film director, experimental filmmaker, writer and translator.
+Sabri Kaliç (May 19, 1966 – September 23, 2012) is a Turkish film director, experimental filmmaker, writer and translator.

+Biography

+Kaliç was born on May 19, 1966 in İzmir.
 After receiving his BFA in film directing from the Dokuz Eylül University in Izmir, he moved to Istanbul in 1992.
 Having worked with Turkish film director Sinan Çetin as an assistant for a while, he made his TV film debut with Midnight Hitchhiker in 1995.
 He also translated screenplays from English, including that of Trainspotting.

+He died on September 23, 2012 in İzmir.